tpayne/agentic-ai-adk/samples/GCP/ProcessEngineering/README.md

 # ADK Business Process Architect

-A specialized multi-agent suite built on the Google Agent Development Kit (ADK).
-This system automates the lifecycle of business process engineering—from initial requirement analysis and logical design to compliance auditing and professional document generation.
+This repo is for hosting a specialized multi-agent suite built on the Google Agent Development Kit (ADK).
+This system automates the lifecycle of business process engineering from defining the initial requirement analysis, to designing a process based on those requirements, testing it to ensure compliance with best industry standards, running simulations of the process to identify potential bottlenecks and then finally, creating a process document hosting the design.

 **NOTE**
-This ADK sample should be regarded as BETA quality only as the results is generates are unpredictable
+This ADK sample should be regarded as PoC status only.
+The LLMs can sometimes fail with unpredictable results.

 ## ⚙️ Features

+The ADK pipeline offers the following key features:

-- **Autonomous Multi-Agent Pipeline**: A high-velocity "Process Architect" pipeline that moves from raw requirements to final artifacts without requiring manual intervention.
-The **Analysis Agent** sets the scope, the **Design/Compliance Loop** iteratively refines the logic, and the **Normalizer** locks the data for production.
+- **Autonomous Multi-Agent Pipeline**: A high-velocity "Process Architect" workflow that transforms raw requirements into final artifacts without manual intervention.
+The **Analysis Agent** defines the scope, while the **Design/Compliance Loop** iteratively refines the logic to ensure alignment with governance standards.
+The **Normalizer Agent** then locks the data into JSON format for production use.
-- **Zero-Loss Data Normalization**: Features a specialized **JSON Normalizer Agent** that acts as a data-sanitization gate.
-It transforms free-form architectural designs into a stabilized, enriched document schema, ensuring that complex workflows (30+ steps) are preserved with 100% integrity.
+- **Zero-Loss Data Normalization**: Utilizes a specialized **JSON Normalizer Agent** as a data-sanitization gate.
+It converts free-form architectural designs into a stable, enriched document schema, preserving complex workflows (30+ steps) with complete integrity.
+This JSON drives document and artifact creation.
-- **Self-Auditing Compliance Gate**: The **Compliance Agent** acts as an automated "Release Manager."
-It forces the Design Agent into a recursive revision loop if regulatory or security gaps are detected, only releasing the process to the documentation stage once "COMPLIANCE APPROVED" is achieved.
+- **Self-Auditing Compliance Gate**: The **Compliance Agent** acts as an automated "Release Manager," triggering recursive revisions if regulatory or security gaps are found.
+The process advances to documentation only after achieving "COMPLIANCE APPROVED" status.
+- **Self-Auditing Simulation Gate**: The **Simulation Agent** subjects the compliant process to rigorous Monte Carlo simulations to identify bottlenecks.
+It then optimizes the process or reports issues in the final documentation.
 - **Automated High-Fidelity Artifacts**:
-  - **Process Diagrams**: Dynamically infers workflow sequences from normalized data to generate high-resolution PNG flowcharts via **NetworkX**.
-  - **Engineering Specifications**: Generates professional `.docx` files using a logic-driven rendering engine.
-Includes **Automated Table of Contents**, **Stakeholder Matrix Tables**, and structured **Appendix** sections for deep-dive technical data.
+    - **Process Diagrams**: Automatically generates level 1 and 2 workflow diagrams and embeds them in the process document.
+    - **Process Document**: Produces a detailed Word document — adhering to ITIL and ISO standards — describing the requested business process and related information.

 ### 🚀 Autonomous Execution Flow

 1.  **Requirement Extraction**: The Analysis Agent converts user intent into a machine-readable JSON Requirements Specification.
 2.  **Iterative Refinement**: The Design and Compliance agents cycle automatically, refining the process until all operational and regulatory criteria are met.
+This also includes testing and optimizing the process for potential bottlenecks.
 3.  **Schema Stabilization**: The Normalizer Agent maps the finalized design to a strict documentation contract, saving the state to `process_data.json`.
 4.  **Artifact Engineering**: The Documentation Agent reads the local state to render complex diagrams and the final professional specification.